-Additional fixed issues in this release, with open source references, if exist:
+Additional fixed issues in this release of our high-performance enterprise NoSQL database, with open source references, if exist:

 - “mc” SSTable file format: empty counters were not handled correctly, which could lead to Coredump #4363.
 Note that mc format is disabled by default in 2019.1.
 More on mc (Apache Cassandra 3.0 format) here

 - Range scan: in a rare condition, a specific combination of data and its alignment in the reader buffer, can lead to missing rows from a range scan #4418.
 Two things are needed to trigger this defect:

 - A range tombstone that has the same start bound as the row just after it in the stream

 - This range tombstone is the *last* fragment in the reader’s buffer, and that the reader is evicted after the buffer is consumed.